jonfelix1/mti-quartz/content/Data Management (MD)/Data Modelling and Design/DBMS Selection.md

 ### Compliance and Standards
 Ensure that the selected DBMS complies with industry standards and regulations relevant to your organization (e.g., GDPR for organizations handling personal data).

-## Conclusion

-The selection of a suitable DBMS is a foundational step in establishing an effective database system.
-By following a structured approach involving clear objectives, thorough evaluation features, and careful consideration of organizational needs, businesses can choose a DBMS that not only meets current requirements but also supports future growth and adaptability.
-A well-chosen DBMS enhances data management capabilities and contributes significantly to achieving strategic objectives within an organization.